Bendigo Regional Employment Precinct

 Have Marong residents been informed about this project previously?

 This site was identified as an industrial investigation precinct in the Marong Township Structure Plan, which was adopted by Council in September 2020.
-At this time, landowners surrounding the precinct were notified of this proposal directly.
+At this time, landowners and those surrounding the precinct were notified of this proposal directly.

 What does this mean for the Marong Township Structure Plan?